sdsu-comp526/fall24/_sources/syllabus.md

 **Office Hours**: announced on the course [Canvas page](https://sdsu.instructure.com/courses/161092) or by appointment.

 :::{tip}
-Office hours are an important time for asking questions, solving problems, discussion of broader academic and career strategy, and to provide feedback so I can make the class serve your needs and those of people with similar experiences and interests.
+Office hours are an important time for asking questions, solving problems, discussing broader academic and career strategies, and providing feedback so I can make the class serve your needs and those of people with similar experiences and interests.
 :::

 ## Overview